 Mission statement example:

-Here at Cascade, we've come across a LOT of vision statements while working with clients of all shapes and sizes, helping them execute strategies.
+Here at Cascade, we've come across a LOT of vision statements while working with thousands of teams of all shapes and sizes, helping them execute strategies.
 Some of these vision statements are good, some are bad, and most come somewhere in between.